Mediated cross-border communication: Over-estimation of media globalization

-Such notions concerned with the use of media correspond to insights on the level of media contents gained by an international comparative study of online-news websites conducted by Quandt (2008), who found that in most cases coverage is much limited by the traditional, national context, concluding that online-news may not be as "global" as one might expect.
-In accordance with these findings, Halavais (2000) reported after surveying 4000 websites that although geographic borders may be removed from cyberspace, the 'real world' social structures keep inscribed online: the number of hyperlinks that cross international borders are significantly less compared to those which stay within national borders.
+Such notions concerned with the use of media correspond to insights on the level of media contents gained by an international comparative study of online-news websites conducted by Quandt, who found that in most cases coverage is much limited by the traditional, national context, concluding that online-news may not be as "global" as one might expect.
+In accordance with these findings, Halavais reported after surveying 4000 websites that although geographic borders may be removed from cyberspace, the 'real world' social structures keep inscribed online: the number of hyperlinks that cross international borders are significantly less compared to those which stay within national borders.

 The making of a transnational public sphere: the case of Europe

-For a long time, the academic debate on the existence of a transnational European public sphere was characterized by rather pessimistic viewpoints (e.g., Habermas, 1998).
-This kind of skepticism was fueled by assumption regarding (e.g.):
+For a long time, the academic debate on the existence of a transnational European public sphere was characterized by rather pessimistic viewpoints This kind of skepticism was fueled by assumption regarding (e.g.):